 The universe’s creation is explained by the Big Bang Theory.
 A massive explosion occurred in the universe when it was only 10-34 of a second old or older, and it caused the universe to expand.
 Its expansion proceeded more quickly than the speed of light.
 The size of the universe doubled at least 90 times over this period.

-The light elements were created within the first three minutes after the Big Bang, when the Big Bang nucleosynthesis took place.
+The light elements were created within the first three minutes after the Big Bang when the Big Bang nucleosynthesis took place.
 Our solar system was born roughly 9 billion years after the Big Bang.
 It took seven days to create the universe as we know it today.

 What is Space?

-About 100 kilometres above the Earth, where the atmosphere that surrounds our planet vanishes, the term “outer space” first arises.
+About 100 kilometers above the Earth, where the atmosphere that surrounds our planet vanishes, the term “outer space” first arises.
 Space looks to be a black blanket with stars scattered across it because there is no air to reflect sunlight and create a blue sky.

-Typically, space is thought of as being entirely empty.
+Typically, space is thought of as being empty.
 However, this is incorrect.
 Huge amounts of thinly distributed gas and dust occupy the immense spaces between the stars and planets.
-There are at least a few hundred atoms or molecules per cubic metre in even the most empty areas of space.
+There are at least a few hundred atoms or molecules per cubic meter in even the most empty areas of space.

 Related Topics: Space Internet and Space Weaponization.